 Who doesn’t love a gorgeous, fragrant lilac bush?
-While these plants are well-suited to Pennsylvania’s climate, they do require regular maintenance.
-While it requires some precise timing, it doesn’t take an expert to prune these bushes.
-Here are our lilac bush pruning tips for Lancaster, PA.
+These plants add beautiful blossoming petals to your yard, but they do require regular maintenance.
+While it requires careful timing, it doesn’t take an expert to know how to prune lilac bushes like a pro.

 When to Prune Lilac Bushes